pstroka/AstroIdeaVim/README.md

 # WIP!
-This is a fork of the incredible [IntelliG](https://github.com/gcalica/IntelliG).

-There are no changes made yet!

-The goal of this setup is to mimic the default AstroNvim mapping as closely as possible.
+There is still a lot to do, but the most important mappings (for me) have been added.

+For some reason not all mappings are loaded on startup and IdeaVim has to be reloaded after each startup.

-# IntelliG
+# AstroIdeaVim
 [//]: # (TODO put a screenshot/gif here showcase)
+The goal of this setup is to mimic the default AstroNvim mapping that I use every day so that I can feel at home when I need to use IntelliJ Idea.

-This is my personal [IdeaVim](https://plugins.jetbrains.com/plugin/164-ideavim) configuration.
+This is a fork of the incredible [IntelliG](https://github.com/gcalica/IntelliG) [IdeaVim](https://plugins.jetbrains.com/plugin/164-ideavim) configuration.

 Adds mappings and categorizes many IntelliJ actions which also includes complete mapping descriptions via [Which-Key](https://plugins.jetbrains.com/plugin/15976-which-key).

-It used to be a single massive .ideavimrc file.
-But now that I'm publicly publishing it, I reorganized it to be easier to customize if people wanted to use and build on top of my setup.

 # Features
 * Mappings for many helpful and common IntelliJ workflow actions